thiloschenkelberg/AI/Definitions.md

 ## Why Is Machine Learning Important ##

+#### Scale of data ####

--Scale of data: Companies are faced with massive volumes and varieties of data that need to be processed.
+Companies are faced with massive volumes and varieties of data that need to be processed.

+#### Unexpected findings ####

--Unexpected findings: The iterative nature of learning is unique and valuable because it occurs without human intervention - in other words, machine learning algorithms can uncover hidden insights without being specifically programmed to do so.
+The iterative nature of learning is unique and valuable because it occurs without human intervention - in other words, machine learning algorithms can uncover hidden insights without being specifically programmed to do so.